mellowtechie/wond696-dante/README.md

 sudo adduser newuser
 ```

-Follow the instructions to complete the process
+Follow the instructions to complete the process.
 ```
 Adding user `newuser' ...
 Adding new group `newuser' (1005) ...